 The poles are made from fiberglass and flex nicely in the wind while maintaining the structure of the tent.
 It’s pretty easy to pitch, just like most normal tents, poles fly, and inner lining.

 Once it’s up you’ll notice the large porch area with an easy-to-use hinged door for accessibility.
 The porch area is perfect for storing gear, hanging out it, and even putting a table and chairs in.
 From there you’ll find the sleeping area of the tent that is divided into two rooms, which can fit 3 queen size inflatable mattresses (or be used for something else if you need).

-The camping tent is a little heavy for backpacking but it’ll be fine for car camping.
+This camping tent is too heavy for backpacking but it’ll be fine for car camping.
 It doesn’t have all the extras like the Vango, like lights-out fabric, inflatable poles, etc. But it is significantly cheaper and still very weather resistant.

 The Quechua Waterproof Pop Up Tent is a great choice if convenience is your game.
 It pops up in literally two seconds and then all you have to do is peg it down.
 How easy is that?
 It couldn’t be easier.

 The ground, fly, poles, are all in one in this waterproof tent.
 It features a full-coverage rainfly that has a 2000mm waterproof rating that will do you just fine in heavy weather.
 It’s also been designed to handle 50km/h winds, so I wouldn’t worry about the weather with this tent.

 It’s quite a light tent too at 7.3lbs but it is a pain to take backpacking due to the packed circle shape.
 The layout when pitched is just a tent with one door and that’s about it, there are no vestibules or anything like that for storage or an extra door for access.